 Insurance executives attending conferences face pressure from boards demanding AI adoption timelines while regulatory bodies scrutinize algorithmic fairness.
 They need speakers who understand this dual pressure rather than delivering generic AI overviews.

 Risk management perspectives resonate strongly with insurance audiences.
 These professionals understand risk better than any other industry, so speakers must address AI risks with the same sophistication they bring to other emerging threats.
 Topics like algorithmic bias in underwriting, data privacy compliance, and model interpretability requirements generate intense audience engagement.
+Insurance people immediately recognize when a speaker treats these concerns superficially.

 Essential Qualifications for AI Insurance Speakers